UIC 101: What you need to know

 - Student Legal Services

 - Student Ombudsperson

 2720 Student Services Building

 UIC is working toward a greener world through recycling, improved transportation and energy efficiency.
-The campus announced its four climate commitments during the spring semester: carbon neutral campus, zero waste campus, net zero water campus and biodiverse campus.
+UIC has four climate commitments: carbon neutral campus, zero waste campus, net zero water campus and biodiverse campus.